NishanthSamson/EVD-using-YOLO-LSTM/README.md

 # Emergency Vehicle Detection using YOLO and LSTM
-The Emergency Vehicle Detection System offers an integrated approach to emergency vehicle detection and classification by combining visual and auditory analysis.
-YOLOv8 excels in identifying emergency vehicles within the video stream, while the LSTM model specializes in the classification of audio cues.
-This multi-modal approach ensures a higher level of accuracy, reliability, and comprehensiveness, making it a powerful tool for emergency services, traffic management, and public safety applications.
-The system's real-time capabilities and efficiency further solidify its position as a valuable asset in the field of public safety and emergency response.
+The Emergency Vehicle Detection System integrates visual and auditory analysis to accurately detect and classify emergency vehicles.
+Leveraging YOLOv8 for visual identification and an LSTM model for audio classification, this system ensures high accuracy and reliability.
+It is designed for applications in emergency services, traffic management, and public safety.
+With real-time capabilities and optimized efficiency, it serves as a valuable asset for enhancing emergency response efforts.

+**Key Features:**
+- Visual and auditory analysis for comprehensive detection
+- YOLOv8 for precise identification of emergency vehicles in video streams
+- LSTM model for accurate classification based on audio cues
+- Real-time performance and efficiency

 <h3>Screenshots</h3>
 Ambulance Prediction Output